attestate/kiwistand/readme.md

 You can also watch the video explaining [how to get started editing the Kiwi News frontend](https://www.loom.com/share/e0e8866450d54c52b161e77907d1ccb9).

+## Syncing to the network

+Kiwistand isn't venture capital funded and so its algorithm is a bit rough around the edges.
+Please don't expect a super polished piece of software!
+We're working with constraints.
+That said, despite all of the challenges, we're trying to keep the set reconciliation algorithm as best in shape as we can!
+If you're running into issues, please make sure to reach out to Tim on Telegram.

+Now, for actually syncing the node, please follow the guide in `Contributing.md`!

 ## Debugging

 Once you're up and running, you might want to submit new links to the network.
 However, we encourage you to NOT do that on the main net.